gvp-study/SFND_3D_Object_Tracking/3D-ObjectTracking.md

 # FP.1: MatchBoundingBoxes
 The method "matchBoundingBoxes" takes as input both the previous and the current data frames and provides as output the ids of the matched regions of interest (i.e. the boxID property).
 The output is a list of pairs of bounding box ids that match between frames.
 The best match for a bounding box in the previous frame is the bounding box in the current frame with the highest number of keypoint correspondences.

-To do this, I iterated over the matched keypoints in list of matches and found the best bounding box correspondences between bounding boxes between frames.
+To do this, I iterated over the matched keypoints in the list of matches and found the best bounding box correspondences between bounding boxes between frames.
 I use a 2D array pt_matches to count the match counts between bounding box ids as shown below.
+This array is then checked for finding the best bounding box matches as shown below.

 ```cpp
 void matchBoundingBoxes(std::vector<cv::DMatch> &matches, std::map<int, int> &bbBestMatches, DataFrame &prevFrame, DataFrame &currFrame)